daniel-negrete/data_scraping_project/README.md

 I was able to save and create 7 files that have the top 300 pokemon for stats - based on speed, defense, sp. def, sp. attack, hp, attack, overall stats.

-The following is and example how the text is extracted:
+The following is and example how the text is extracted (attached is the .csv created from "total stats"):

 #0493		Arceus		120	120	120	120	120	120